duonghoang2001/duonghoang2001/README.md

 - Hi, I am Duong Hoang @duonghoang2001
 - I am interested in Algorithm and Data Structure Designing
 - I am currently pursuing Bachelor of Science in Computer Science with a Mathematics minor
-- I am actively looking for a Summer 2022 Software Engineering Internship
+- I am actively looking for an employment opportunity as a Software Engineer
-- I am a Vietnamese studying abroad in the United States attempting to be fluent in Korean
+- I am a Vietnamese studying abroad in the United States
+- I can speak 3 languages: Vietnamese, English, and Korean